isLonerism/managed-resource-operator/README.md

       namespace: default
 ```

-This overwrite ensures that both `.metadata.name` and `.metadata.namespace` fields of a resource retrieved from the URL are 'overwritten-configmap-name' and 'default' respectively, even when these fields were not previously defined.
+This overwrite ensures that both `.metadata.name` and `.metadata.namespace` fields of a resource retrieved from the URL are '__overwritten-configmap-name__' and '__default__' respectively, even if these fields were not previously defined.

 ### ManagedResourceBinding